Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Basic idea of error correction

 which is of order $p^2$ for general $\alpha,\beta$.
 For a given $\alpha,\beta$ and $p<\frac{1}{2}$, we have $p'_{err}<p_{err}$, meaning that we are able to reduce the error probability by adding redundancy.

-Now let us ask the question one we should be able to reduce the error probability from $p$ to $p^r$ for the bit flip noise.
+Now let us ask the question of how we would be able to reduce the error probability from $p$ to $p^r$ for the bit flip noise.
 A simple method would be to `copy' the basis states $2r+1$ times.
 That is

 Now large enough $r$ could get the error probability $p^r$ arbitrarily small, so we can protect our qubits $\alpha\ket{0}+\beta\ket{1}$ almost perfectly against bit flip noise.